The first step of Do-It-Yourself !

 What are the pre-requisites to invest?

 - Demat account: It is the unique account for every investor and trader.
-And this is the account which stores your securities in electronic configuration methods.
+This account stores your securities in electronic configuration methods.
 Thus, no one can access your account without your permission.

 - The exposure margin is used to control unpredictability in the derived markets.

-- Besides the initial and exposure margin, you have additionally needed to maintain the Mark-to-Market (MTM) margin.
+- Besides the initial and exposure margin, you are additionally needed to maintain the Mark-to-Market (MTM) margin.
 This covers the daily differences between the price of the contract and its closing price on the day of purchase.
-By this way, the MTM margin differs in day by day.
+In this way, the MTM margin differs day by day.

 What are Futures Contracts?